The Remarkable Legacy of George Láng, Hungary’s Global Food Ambassador

 Around the same time, I was listening to an interview with András Koerner, a Hungarian-American cultural historian whose works I admire.
 Speaking about his first book, he mentioned it only got published because George Láng was kind enough to endorse the manuscript.

-I’d been vaguely familiar with Láng, knowing he helmed the iconic Café des Artistes in New York City and that he revived Gundel restaurant in Budapest, but now I was intrigued to find out more about him.
+I’d been vaguely familiar with Láng, knowing he helmed the iconic Café des Artistes in New York City and that he revived Gundel restaurant in Budapest, but now I was intrigued to find out more.
 Láng fled war- and Holocaust-torn Hungary after both of his parents perished in Auschwitz and he himself had a few close brushes with death.
 In New York, where he arrived in 1946 at the age of twenty two, the ambitious young man’s career advanced rapidly.

 After stints in restaurant kitchens, Láng became the assistant banquet manager at the Waldorf Astoria in 1956.
 He was then hired to develop new projects for Restaurants Associates, which included overseeing the Four Seasons, the group’s crown jewel, for three years in the 1960s.
-Láng ultimately struck out on his own, starting his restaurant-consulting business for clients like Marriott and Loews, opening 200 restaurants in 18 countries throughout his career.
+Láng ultimately struck out on his own, starting his restaurant-consulting business for clients such as Marriott and Loews, opening 200 restaurants in 18 countries throughout his career.

 Despite his rags-to-riches ascent in America, Láng remained close to his native Hungary all his life.
-Apart from rescuing the historic Gundel, Láng authored "The Cuisine of Hungary," a widely successful cookbook that elevated the reputation of Hungarian food in the United States to a new level.
+Apart from rescuing the historic Gundel, Láng authored "The Cuisine of Hungary," a successful cookbook that elevated the reputation of Hungarian food in the United States to a new level.
 Being Hungarian is his profession, not just his former nationality, an article once quipped.

-Láng wasn’t the only Hungarian-American restaurateur of his generation with an attachment to his homeland: Paul Kövi, Láng’s protege and successor at the Four Seasons, wrote an excellent book about the food of Transylvania; further west, the larger-than-life Louis Szathmáry — chef, bibliophile, and raconteur — introduced Chicagoans to the finer aspects of Hungarian food at The Bakery restaurant.
+Láng wasn’t the only Hungarian-American restaurateur of his generation with an attachment to his homeland: Paul Kövi, Láng’s protege and successor at the Four Seasons, wrote an excellent book about the food of Transylvania; further west, the larger-than-life Louis Szathmáry – chef, bibliophile, raconteur – introduced Chicagoans to the finer aspects of Hungarian food at The Bakery restaurant.

 The Cuisine of Hungary

-Originally published in 1971, Láng's Cuisine of Hungary is the most successful Hungarian cookbook in the United States to this day.
+Originally published in 1971, George Láng's "Cuisine of Hungary" has remained the most successful Hungarian cookbook in the United States to this day.
 Photo: Tas Tóbiás

 The reviews were plentiful and almost unanimously positive.
 The New York Times proclaimed that the book was “what cookbooks should be and almost never are,” later adding that it was the first serious work in English on Hungarian cooking.
 The American food establishment was also on board: the 1994 edition has cover blurbs by M. F. K. Fisher, James Beard, and Gael Greene, with the brilliant Joseph Wechsberg from The New Yorker writing the foreword.
 I wasn’t able to find out how many copies were sold, but the book has gone through several editions and reprints.